IcaliaLabs/guides/remote/README.md

 Here are a couple of guidelines that every member at Icalia who is remote must follow:

+* Choose your spot wisely when being remote
-* Say hi to everyone on the mornings, #general channel is a good fit for this.
+* Say hi to everyone on the mornings, #happiness channel is a good fit for this.
 * Say goodbye once you are off the work, just to let know the team you won't be as available as expected.
 * Be online at Slack at all times, or at least when you are available
 * Try to answer as fast as possible for a message